prostudio/erLay/journal.md

 # May 3-4
 Aaron: 12h
+Evan: 4h
 ## Aaron
 A lot of assembly, 3d printing.
 Again, Stainless is a pain to work with, do not recommend.

 Way too much filing.
 Spent too long looking for a lost linear bearing (Found it yay!)

+## Evan
+Spent some time destroying another pi zero, then configuring klipper and our current pi 4b.
+It now starts an AP called `erLay` on boot, so we don't need to have an ethernet cable plugged in all the time.

 # May 5
 Evan: 4.5h